A dove resting on a patio table.

 Old CDs or DVDs work brilliantly because of their holographic properties.
 Hang them from trees, porch overhangs, or garden stakes using fishing line or thin wire.
 The rainbow reflections and spinning motion confuse and startle birds.
 Space them about 3-4 feet apart for best coverage.

 Holographic ribbon (sold as bird scare tape or flash tape) produces more dramatic flashing than regular materials.
-The iridescent Mylar film combination of movement, sound (it crackles in the breeze), and flashing light creates multiple deterrent signals.
+This iridescent Mylar film creates a combination of movement, sound (it crackles in the breeze), and flashing light.

 Reflective pinwheels combine visual movement with motion.
 The constant spinning motion makes birds think twice about landing nearby.